York County man accused in Rock Hill, Lake Wylie armed robbery spree

 An accomplice, Ashley Wallace, is charged with five counts of conspiracy, Bollinger said.

-Burris robbed three Rock Hill hotels and three Rock Hill stores from March 21 through late April, police said.
-In each case, he is accused of using a gun to steal from employees and at least one customer.
+Police say Burris robbed three Rock Hill hotels and three Rock Hill stores from March 21 through late April.
+In each case, police say, he used a gun to steal from employees and at least one customer.

-During the investigation, police confirmed that Burris was the culprit in all the Rock Hill incidents, Bollinger said.
+During the investigation, police confirmed Burris’ role in all of the Rock Hill incidents, Bollinger said.

-Burris targeted the Baymont Inn & Suites, Courtyard by Marriott and the Hampton Inn during the crime spree, reports show.
-Burris also robbed three gas stations, including a 7-11, Circle K and Gulf store, incident reports show.
+Burris targeted Baymont Inn & Suites, Courtyard by Marriott and Hampton Inn during the crime spree, reports show.
+Burris also is charged in robberies at three gas stations, including a 7-11, Circle K and Gulf store, incident reports show.

-In addition, Burris is charged with April and May armed robberies in Lake Wylie, said Trent Faris, spokesman for the York County Sheriff's Office.
+In addition, Burris is charged with April and May armed robberies in Lake Wylie, said Trent Faris, York County Sheriff's Office spokesperson.
 Burris robbed a 7-11 and a Times Turnaround, police say.

-Detectives from the sheriff's office and Rock Hill police worked together in the later stages of the investigation after Burris was identified as the suspect, Faris said.
+Sheriff’s office and Rock Hill police detectives worked together in the later stages of the investigation after Burris was identified as the suspect, Faris said.

 "This was a law enforcement team effort," Faris said.